In Depth Baby Product Reviews Led by a Pediatrician

 booster seat - we tested popular booster seats from various brands.

-We purchase 2 of each booster car seat in this review, one for crash testing and one for in-house and real-world use.
-We install each product in multiple cars to see how well they fit and how easy they are to install and use.
-Children utilize the seats in real life, and we record their opinions and feelings as part of the test process, giving us insight into comfort and ease of use without adult help.
-We combine all test results, including analysis of the crash tests, to rank the competitors and give awards.
+We purchased 2 of each booster car seat in this review, one for crash testing and one for in-house and real-world use.
+We install each product in multiple cars to assess its fit, ease of installation, and usability.
+Children utilize the seats in real-life situations, and we record their opinions and feelings as part of the test process, providing us with insight into comfort and ease of use without adult assistance.
+We combine all test results, including crash test analysis, to rank competitors and award winners.

 Testing for booster seats is divided across five rating metrics: